Run your own Science Week event

 We encourage creativity and innovation when planning an event.
 There are no restrictions in terms of topics, audience, venue or format; we only ask that your event seeks to fulfill the National Science Week objectives to:

 - Promote and encourage interest in the areas of science, engineering, technology and/or innovation; and

 - Communicate the relevance of this area in everyday life.

 Event Ideas and Tips

-These colouring sheets (546 kB, PDF) feature our Science Week characters and are able to used for a colouring station for young children at events.
+The Science Week character colouring sheets (546 kB, PDF) are able to used at a colouring station for young children at any event.